 - Renting cars can be expensive.

-- Parking can be outraged in large cities and may be more expensive than the cost of the rental.
+- Parking can be outraged in large cities and may be more expensive than the rental cost.

 - Hidden taxes and fees